softdev15/slate/source/index.html.md

 ## Cargowise References Endpoint

-### POST CargowiseReference/send

 You are able to send Cargowise reference data (XML) directly to Shipamax.
-The endpoint takes the content-type as 'text/xml', and the request body as raw data.
+The endpoint takes the content-type as `text/xml`, and the request body as raw data.
 The endpoint will respond with a `text/xml`.

-The Cargowise reference request will then be saved to the database as text or string('utf-8) and added to a queue to be processed later as a first come first serve basis, hence the API endpoint will mostly always return success status.
+The Cargowise reference request will then be saved to the database, interpreted as UTF-8 encoded text, and added to a queue to be processed later on a first come first served basis, hence the API endpoint will mostly always return success status.
 If the request is empty an error will be returned.

 | Endpoint                      | Verb   | Description                                                 |